yodiyo/yodiyo.github.io/PORTFOLIO.md

 **Project Overview**

 Extend the existing igamingbusiness.com site to add features and functionality, notably around a logged in user experience and create a multisite network that also supported two other brands within the gaming division.

+Successfully built and delivered a complex file-sharing system for enable customers to select a product and download the collection of related files and assets.

 🔗 **[View Project →](https://angrycreative.com/cases/igaming-business/)**